-A critical component to the success of any urban renewal strategy is participation by both the public and private sectors.
-Leveraging of resources will be key as no one entity, either public or private, has sufficient resources alone to sustain a long-term improvement effort.
+A critical component to the success of any urban renewal strategy is participation by both the public and private sectors whereas no one entity, either public or private, has sufficient resources alone to sustain a long-term improvement effort.
 Possible public infrastructure investments may include, but will not be limited to completing: pedestrian improvements including construction of sidewalks, street lights and other design enhancements intended to improve safety for vehicular and non-vehicular movement; roadway improvements including curbs, gutters, and drainage infrastructure; and, utilities under the authority of the City; as well as, providing financial assistance for expenses considered eligible under the Act.